Alhambra Dog Bite Lawyers

 Furthermore, the U.S. Postal Service (USPS) revealed that dog attacks on its workers totaled over 5,800 cases in 2023.
 The count stayed consistent with the 2020 report, which also recorded more than 5,800 attacks.
 California had the highest number of incidents, with 727 attacks, up from 675 in 2022.

-Consult The Dog Bite Lawyers Alhambra Trusts
+Consult Our Dog Bite Lawyers In Alhambra

 In addition to dog bites, our Alhambra attorneys handle other personal injury cases, such as car accidents, Uber accidents, truck accidents, and slip-and-fall accidents.
 We also extend our legal services to nearby cities and locations, including San Gabriel, South Pasadena, San Marino, Monterey Park, Rosemead, Pasadena, Temple City, South El Monte, Montebello, East Los Angeles, El Monte, Arcadia, Sierra Madre, Altadena, and Commerce.